The OnePlus 11 is a great $699 Android phone with frustrating compromises | CNN Underscored

 Long battery life and blazing-fast recharging

 I was really impressed with the battery life on the OnePlus 11.
-OnePlus packed in a big 5,000mAh cell, and it comfortably carries me through full 16 hour days with 40 to 45% left in the tank at night.
-In our battery test where we loop a 4K video at 50 percent brightness until the phone dies, the device lasted a whopping 21 hours and 36 minutes.
+OnePlus packed in a big 5,000mAh cell, and it comfortably carried me through full 16-hour days with 40% to 45% left in the tank at night.
+In our battery test where we loop a 4K video at 50% brightness until the phone dies, the device lasted a whopping 21 hours and 36 minutes.
 For context, the Pixel 7 Pro lasted just over 15 hours, while the Galaxy S22+ lasted under 14 hours.
-I can’t remember the last time I had this good battery life on a OnePlus phone.
+I can’t remember the last time I had battery life this good on a OnePlus phone.

 Of course, the big story isn’t how long it’ll last, but how quickly it can recharge.
-OnePlus includes its 80W SuperVOOC fast charging on the OnePlus 11, which can juice your phone up from zero to 100 percent in as little as 30 minutes.
+OnePlus includes its 80W SuperVOOC fast charging on the OnePlus 11, which can juice your phone up from zero to 100% in as little as 30 minutes.
 In our tests, it did just that, but in 32 minutes.
-To get to 50 percent, it only took 13 minutes and 43 seconds.
+To get to 50%, it only took 13 minutes and 43 seconds.

-This is some of the fastest recharging speeds you’ll find on any smartphone in the United States.
+These are some of the fastest recharging speeds you’ll find on any smartphone in the United States.
 In fact, it’s only surpassed by OnePlus’ own 10T smartphone, which includes 120W recharging.
-It’s way faster than any iPhone, any Galaxy, or any Pixel you can find.
+It’s way faster than any iPhone, any Galaxy or any Pixel you can find.
 If you’re constantly plugging your phone in, these charging speeds could legitimately change your life.

 What we didn’t like about it